The Best of Everything

 popular stars, comic-book

-characters, politicians, etc., in pornographic situations.
+characters, politicians, etc., in crude pornographic situations.
 They were usually

 2.75 x 4.25 inches and 8 pages long.